 Earlier, Senator Freeman talked about the 33 Internet service providers in Ireland registered with the Internet Service Providers Association of Ireland.
 None has uniform consistent complaints procedures or uniform actions to respond to complaints.
 That is a concerning fact.
 These are the difficulties that must be addressed and taken on board.
 There was talk about the model in Australia.
 We do not have to go that far.
 There is a European dimension to this.

 Senator Freeman has put this matter on the table.
 She has put the heads of this Bill up for discussion.
 Clearly we are in the early stages of it, but I encourage all groups, parties and people involved, whether in the House or outside the House, to come and make contact with Senator Freeman or anyone else in Leinster House with their ideas and suggestions.

-Senator Freeman referred to Professor Mary Aiken coming in to do a presentation.
+Senator Freeman referred to Professor Mary Aiken coming in to make a presentation.
 Perhaps it should be somewhere more formal than the audio-visual room because it requires more analysis that simply ten minutes of an AV presentation.
 The suggestion is a good one and I would like if Senator Freeman proceeded with it.
-I know the Senator has worked well with her contacts to progress this matter.
+I know that the Senator has worked well with her contacts to progress this matter.

 The point raised by Senator Lorraine Clifford-Lee is a good one.